CURRICULUM

 Skills

-Students are working on: Using cause and consequence consistently in their writing.
-Evaluating how one cause / consequence can be more important than another.
-All students should now be able to make an inference from a source, while beginning to work on applying our knowledge to them.
+Students are working on: Understanding multiple cause and consequence consistently in their writing.
+All students should now be able to make an inference from a source, while beginning to work on applying our knowledge to them based on the context and content.

 Life in 14th Century England; The Black Death and the Peasants' revolt